Background pattern

 • Hypersensitivity reactions

-A risk-benefit assessment is necessary, especially in patients with known hypersensitivity to Gastrolux or any of its components due to a higher risk of hypersensitivity/anaphylactic reactions.
+A risk-benefit assessment should be performed, especially in patients with known hypersensitivity to Gastrolux or any of its components, due to a higher risk of hypersensitivity/anaphylactic reactions.

-If hypersensitivity reactions occur, administration of the contrast medium should be suspended immediately and, if necessary, specific treatment initiated intravenously.
-In order to act immediately in case of an emergency, it should be easily available to have the appropriate medications, an endotracheal tube, and a respirator.
+If hypersensitivity reactions occur, administration of the contrast medium should be suspended immediately and, if necessary, specific treatment should be initiated intravenously.
+To be able to act immediately in case of an emergency, the appropriate medications, an endotracheal tube, and an artificial respirator should be readily available.

 • Thyroid dysfunction

-A risk-benefit assessment is necessary in patients with suspected clinical hyperthyroidism, patients with subclinical hyperthyroidism, or known or suspected goiter, as Gastrolux, like any iodinated contrast medium, can interfere with thyroid function, exacerbate or induce hyperthyroidism, and thyroid crisis.
+A risk-benefit assessment should be performed in patients with suspected clinical hyperthyroidism, patients with subclinical hyperthyroidism or known or suspected goiter, as Gastrolux, like any iodinated contrast medium, may interfere with thyroid function, worsen or induce hyperthyroidism and thyrotoxic crisis.

-In newborns, especially premature infants, who have been exposed to Gastrolux, either through the mother during pregnancy or in the neonatal period, it is recommended to monitor thyroid function, as excessive iodine exposure can cause hypothyroidism and, possibly, require treatment.
+In newborns, especially premature babies, who have been exposed to Gastrolux, either through the mother during pregnancy or in the neonatal period, it is recommended to monitor thyroid function, as excessive iodine exposure can cause hypothyroidism and possibly require treatment.

 • Severe cardiovascular disease

-Patients with cardiovascular disease who experience hypersensitivity reactions while taking beta-blockers may be refractory to beta-agonist treatment.
+If patients with cardiovascular disorders experience hypersensitivity reactions while taking beta-blockers, they may be refractory to treatment with beta-agonists.

 The need for the examination should be carefully evaluated.